 The ID of the VPC that contains the network interface for which the traffic is recorded.

 The direction of the flow with respect to the interface where traffic is captured.
 The possible values are

-To send your VPC flow logs to New Relic One, follow these steps:
+To send your cloud flow logs to New Relic, follow these steps:

 - Create a private ECR registry and upload the ktranslate image

 - Create a Lambda function from the ECR image

 KFlow namespace, via the New Relic Event API.
 Currently, these are the fields populated from this integration:

 The class of program generating the traffic in this flow record.
 This is derived from the lowest numeric value from

 The name of the VPC the traffic in this flow record is targeting, if known.